Wood species

 Gorun, more suitable for joinery and barrel making than oak

-I've spent the last little while researching gorun and other cousins of the Quercus genus.
-It all started with a wonderful gorun timber posted on a group by a lucky carpenter.
-The fact that gorun is very similar to the pedunculate oak (Quercus robur), which I wrote about here, was nothing new.
+I've spent the last while looking for information about gorun and other cousins of the Quercus genus.
+It all started with a marvel of gorun timber posted on a group by a lucky carpenter.
+The fact that the goruna is very similar to the pedunculate oak (Quercus robur), which I wrote about here, was nothing new.
 We know they are so similar that many treat them as European oak, making no distinction between the two species.
-But I set out to discover the differences, both in the tree and the wood.
-I have to admit that it was not an easy task, as there is very little information on this subject, especially on the wood.
-However, I did learn something.
+But I set out to discover the differences, both in the tree and in the wood.
+I have to admit that it was not an easy task, as there is very little information on the subject, especially about the wood.
+However, I still found out something.

 the difference between oak and oak